CarouselDancing/vive-sync-server/README.md

 The test client will spawn an avatar in the default pose in the scene.

 1. Open the scene Assets/NetworkAvatar/Scenes/main.unity
-2. Set the target IP the NetworkManager
+2. Set the target IP in the NetworkManager
-2. Press Play
+3. Press Play
-3. Press on Join
+4. Press on Join